halfbloodedyash/KubeMysql/README.md

 ## _"Streamline MySQL in Kubernetes : Simplify.
 Automate.
 Scale."_

 KubeMySQLOperator is a Kubernetes operator designed to streamline MySQL management within Kubernetes clusters by automating deployment, configuration, and scaling tasks.
-It simplifies database operations by providing seamless provisioning of MySQL instances as stateful sets with attached persistent volumes and manages configurations while ensuring reliability and consistency through logical updates.hat
+It simplifies database operations by providing seamless provisioning of MySQL instances as stateful sets with attached persistent volumes and manages configurations while ensuring reliability and consistency through logical updates.

 ## Problems
 - Creating MySQL as a stateful set with attached persistent volume